lianastaskevica/lianastaskevica/README.md

 ***

-Category description and category title are displayed under the header and are centralized.
+Category description and category title are displayed under the header.

 Filters are opened in the overlay.
 No matter what attribute type is set for your filterable attributes, they will be rendered vertically as per design.

 If there are more than 3 attribute values for the attribute, the "Show more +" button will appear.
 On click, it changes to "Show less -" and the additional attribute values appear visible.

 ## Product Description Page

+**NOTE!** The "Small" type of images that are set under the product configurations in admin are hidden on the product description page to have an ability to set horizontal images on PLP.

 ### Mobile